jamesgrams/guystation/README.md

 * Dolphin does something similar where it keeps track of controllers by controller type.
 * PCSX2 does not recognize the virtual controller.
 * Citra and Mupen64 flicker when hiding the screenshare message.
 As such, the message is not hidden when these emulators are in use and screenshare is started.
 It is made transparent, and click event are ignored on it.
+* A program restart is required if you change the screen resolution.

 ## Credits and Special Thanks
 * Game Boy Advance and DS Lite icons: [David Pérez](https://thenounproject.com/david730/)